chrisbarrett/skeletor.el/README.md

 ## Defining Project Templates

-### Structure
+### Project Skeletons

-There are two simple parts to defining a new project:
+Project skeletons are prepared project templates that are used to construct new projects.
+There are two parts to defining a new project skeleton:

-1. Create a template directory in the `skel-user-directory`, containing any files and directories you'd like
+1. Create a template directory in the `skel-user-directory`.
+It can contain any files and directories you'd like.

 2. Use the `define-project-skeleton` macro to configure how the project template will be created.

 For example, here's the directory structure of the [elisp-package](https://github.com/chrisbarrett/skeletor.el/tree/master/project-skeletons/elisp-package)